DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: Experiments

 \subsection{Results on KernelBench}

-While our synthesis framework generates programs in functional format, the object-oriented PyTorch code in KernelBench presents a significant distribution shift from our training data.
+While our synthesis framework generates programs in functional format, KernelBench provides object-oriented PyTorch code.
+To bridge this gap, we use \texttt{torch.export} to lower each KernelBench model into a flat functional IR, which has the same structure as our synthesized programs.

-To evaluate on KernelBench's real-world models, we developed an automatic tool that rewrites PyTorch code into a functional format.
-Similar to Figure~\ref{fig:dag}(right), the functional format contains an entry point function \texttt{fused\_operator}, where each line follows the pattern $\texttt{out}=\texttt{op}(\text{in}_1,\text{in}_2\dots,\text{in}_m)$, aligning with our training data distribution.
-The tool instruments PyTorch's execution by patching core operators (including \texttt{torch.nn.Parameter}, \texttt{torch.nn.functional}, \texttt{torch.*}, tensor methods, and arithmetic operators) to capture the complete computational graph during model initialization and forward pass.
-It then generates functionally equivalent code.
-An example is provided in Appendix~\ref{app:rewriting}.

 Given the functional code, we then apply test-time search to identify the optimal kernel, and measure execution speed against both the original PyTorch implementation and the \texttt{torch.compile} baseline.
+An example of the rewritten code is provided in Appendix~\ref{app:rewriting}.

-Table~\ref{tab:kernelbench} and Figure~\ref{fig:speedup_kernelbench} present the results.
-With code rewriting and test-time search, our model can generalize to real-world kernels, achieving substantially higher accuracy and faster execution speed across all difficulty levels comparing to baseline methods.
-At Level 1 (single operators), DRTriton achieves 69\% accuracy with modest speedups over Torch Eager (TE: 17\%) and torch.compile (TC: 12\%), as these operators are already well-optimized in PyTorch.
+Table~\ref{tab:kernelbench} and Figure~\ref{fig:speedup_kernelbench} (Appendix~\ref{sec:spk}) present the results.
+DRTriton achieves substantially higher accuracy and faster execution speed across all difficulty levels compared to baseline methods.
+At Level 1 (single operators), DRTriton achieves 69\% accuracy with modest speedups over Torch Eager (TE: 17\%) and \texttt{torch.compile} (TC: 12\%), as these operators are already well-optimized in PyTorch.
 At Level 2, performance improves dramatically: 96\% accuracy with 92\% faster than TE and 56\% faster than TC, demonstrating DRTriton's strength in multi-operator fusion.

 At Level 3 (complete architectures), DRTriton maintains 76\% accuracy with 54\% outperforming TE and 34\% outperforming TC, significantly exceeding all baseline LLMs on these challenging real-world implementations.
-We provide a detailed example of a Level 3 kernel generation in Appendix~\ref{app:level3_case}.
+We note that AutoTriton with test-time search achieves higher accuracy at Level 3 than DRTriton, however, DRTriton substantially outperforms AutoTriton on the speed metrics.
+A detailed walkthrough of a Level 3 (LeNet-5) kernel generation — from object-oriented PyTorch to optimized Triton — is provided in Appendix~\ref{app:level3_case}.